 Known as one of the most affordable destinations in the South, Baton Rouge is a great spot to get a taste of culture on a budget.
 For you travelers who are looking to save your money but still have a great time, we’ve curated a list of free things to do in Louisiana’s Capital City.

-In Baton Rouge, we have a little thing called “First Free Sunday.”
+In Baton Rouge, we also have a little thing called “First Free Sunday.”
 Select museums and stores around the city offer free goodies or admission on the first Sunday of every month!

 Free Things to Do: